soodritesh/CI-on-aws/README.md

     IdentityFile ~/.ssh/vpro-codecommit_rsa
 ```

-We can test our ssh connection to CodeCommit.
+We can test our SSH connection to CodeCommit.
 ```sh
 ssh git-codecommit.us-east-1.amazonaws.com
 ```

 ![](images/codecommit-ssh-connection-successful.png)

 Next we clone the repository to a location that we want in our local.
-I will use the Github repository for `vprofile-project` in my local, and turn this repository to CodeCommit repository.
+I will use the Github repository for `vprofile-project` in my local, and turn this repository to a CodeCommit repository.
 When I am in Github repo directory, I will run below commands.
 [Project code](https://github.com/rumeysakdogan/vprofileproject-all.git)

 ```sh